iccmr-quantum/SOC-Qasm/README.md

 - Note: if for some reason you don't have pip, please [install it](https://phoenixnap.com/kb/install-pip-windows)

 Install qiskit and python-osc
-- `pip install qiskit socketio eventlet`
+- `pip install qiskit python-socketio eventlet`

 ## Running